 Make sure your child knows when to stop skiing.
 For example, if the clothing layer next to their skin stays wet and they’re chilled, if they’re injured, have a problem with equipment or even if they’re simply worn out.
 Educate them that it’s alright to stop before the end of the day and breaks are fun.

 Starting your kids early opens a world of adventure, fun, laughter and beautiful scenery unsurpassed, from many other sports and interests.

 It's a tremendous feeling to learn that your kids' fondest childhood memories were of your family ski vacations and now skiing has become an important element in their lives.
 Your kids will be forever grateful to you when they become adults.

 Never been skiing or snowboarding at Winterplace Ski Resort before, just follow the steps below and we will walk you through the process.
 Remember to ask about our Learn-To-Ski or Ride Guarantee.
-We promise you'll learn how to ski or snowboard or you can take the class again Absolutely Free!
+We promise you'll learn how to ski or snowboard or you can take the class again Absolutely Free based on lesson availability!